vsrinivas/fuchsia/the-book/life_of_an_open.md

     multiple clients, or multiple file descriptors)

-This handler function, equipped with this information, acts as a large “switch/case” table, redirecting the RIO message to an appropriate function depending on the “operation” field provided by the client.
-In the open case, the `ZXRIO_OPEN` field is noticed as the operation, so (1) a handle is expected, and (2) the ‘data’ field (“foo”) is interpreted as the path.
+This handler function, equipped with this information, acts as a large “switch/case” table, redirecting the FIDL message to an appropriate function depending on the “operation” field provided by the client.
+In the open case, the `Open` ordinal is noticed as the operation, so (1) a handle is expected, and (2) the ‘data’ field (“foo”) is interpreted as the path.

 ### VFS Layer